DercilioFontes/linux/README.md

 - When one of these special characters appears in an argument on the command line, the shell expands that argument into a list of filenames and passes the list to the program that the command line calls.

-- Filenames that contain these special caharacters are called _ambiguous file references_ because they do not refer to any one specific file.
+- Filenames that contain these special characters are called _ambiguous file references_ because they do not refer to any one specific file.

 - The process that the shell performs on these filenames is called _pathname expansion_ or _globbing_.